Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Do I Do If My Car Loan Application Is Rejected?

-If you’ve been denied for a car loan, there are certain things you can and should do before you try again.
+If you’ve been denied a car loan, there are certain things you can and should do before you try again.

 It could have been your credit score, your income, or your debt load.
-Whatever the reason, knowing what it is can help you be more informed the next time you apply.
+Whatever the reason, knowing what it is can give you a chance to improve that area before applying for a loan in the future.

 These lenders will focus more on your income, deposit amount, and most recent payment activity instead of your credit score.
 As such, you may have a better chance of landing a car loan with these types of lenders, and Loans Canada can help put you in touch with them.